-The Clincher: A trifecta of flavor and texture is in this dish; creamy, crunchy, and zesty.
+The Clincher: A trifecta of flavor and texture is in this dish—creamy, crunchy, and zesty.

 The Clincher: To add some color and up the nutrition factor, throw in some spinach or arugula.

-The Clincher: That we can customize this recipe with whatever beautiful, colorful produce we have on hand—carrots, red peppers, more zucchini, for example.
+The Clincher: That we can customize this recipe with whatever beautiful, colorful produce we have on hand—carrots, red peppers, or more zucchini, for example.

 The Clincher: That this recipe stretches to feed a crowd, or leaves enough leftover to enjoy the next day.

-The Clincher: A Scotch bonnet pepper if you can find it (a cousin to the habanero), adds a distinct bite.
+The Clincher: A Scotch bonnet pepper (a cousin to the habanero), if you can find it, adds a distinct bite.

 The Pro Tip: Taste of Home recommends letting the dish stand for 10 minutes before serving.

 The Clincher: On chilly nights, this recipe is a treasure trove of satisfying comfort and flavor.